knurling-rs/defmt/book/src/json-output.md

 └─ probe_run::backtrace @ src/backtrace/mod.rs:108
 ```

 🤯: But wait a moment?! ...
-That is not only json!
+That is not only JSON!
 How am I supposed to process that?

 That is easy.
-As mentioned, the json output goes to `stdout`.
+As mentioned, the JSON output goes to `stdout`.
 All the other output, like host logs and backtraces go to `stderr` and therefore can be processed separately.

-For example, you can redirect the json output to a file and still see the host logs in the terminal:
+For example, you can redirect the JSON output to a file and still see the host logs in the terminal:

 ```console
 $ DEFMT_LOG=debug cargo rb levels > levels.json